Ahmed0427/chttp/README.md

 ```

 after you run it on port you can test using `curl` or your browser
-for now it serve files from the current directory
+for now it serve files from the current directory and only GET method

 ### Plans